gazebosim/docs/tutorials/sensor/sensor_demo.md

 }
 ```

-Inside the main we subscribe to the `lidar` topic, and wait till the node is shut down.
+Inside the main we subscribe to the `lidar` topic, and wait until the node is shut down.

 #### Build the node

-Download the [CMakeLists.txt](CMakeLists.txt) and in the same folder of `lidar_node` create `build/` directory.
+Download the [CMakeLists.txt](CMakeLists.txt), and in the same folder of `lidar_node` create `build/` directory:

 ```{.sh}
 mkdir build
 cd build
 ```

-Run cmake and build the code.
+Run cmake and build the code:

 ```{.sh}
 cmake ..